LeCodero/GeneticNetwork/README.md

 - `__init__.py`: Initializes the genetic algorithm package.
 - `ga_engine.py`: Contains the `GeneticAlgorithmEngine` class which is the core of the genetic algorithm operations.
-- `fitness.py`: Defines the `evaluate_fitness` function to assess the fitness of models.
 - `selection.py`: Implements various selection methods like roulette, SUS, and elitism.
 - `crossover.py`: Provides different crossover strategies including classic averaging, SWA, weighted averaging, and random choice.
 - `population.py`: Manages the population of models, including initialization and reproduction.